 If your genetic family isn't reliable or simply estranged from you, it can take time to heal.
 Reaching out to a therapist or counselor can be a true game-changer and positive step.

-You can form strong bonds with others and feel a sense of love from them.
-Familial love is important, and it can make your life better.
+You can form strong relationships with others and feel a sense of love from them.
+Family love is important, and it can make your life better.
 It doesn't necessarily have to come from the family you grew up with, and if that isn't possible in your situation, there's no shame.